w3f/Grants-Program/applications/zkSBT.md

 * Job applications – In theory, job applicants could submit all their prior work history and professional certificates using official SBTs issued by previous companies and institutions.
 The SBTs would function as proof of skill certificates.

-After all, the zkSBT that we are proposing is not only a use case for AsMatch but also a best SBT practice for the Polkadot ecosystem.
+After all, the zkSBT that we are proposing is not only a use case for AsMatch but also a best SBT practice for the Polkadot parachain.
 The ink SBT smart contract we are developing is a good example for Dapps which also want to deploy SBT on the Polkadot blockchain.
 And we are ready to integrate more SBTs from the Polkadot blockchain into AsMatch users.

 ## Team :busts_in_silhouette: